 Note: In general, seniors or children, people with certain medical conditions (such as liver or kidney problems, heart disease, diabetes, seizures) or people who take other medications are more at risk of developing a wider range of side effects.
 View complete list of side effects

 - If you have been shown how to self-inject denosumab, administer yourself a dose once every six months, otherwise see your healthcare provider for a dose every six months.
-If you forget a dose, schedule it in for as soon as you can, then continue getting your future injections six months from that date.
+If you forget a dose, schedule it as soon as you can, then continue getting your future injections six months from that date.

-- Immediately before administration take denosumab out of the refrigerator and leave in its original container to warm up to room temperature for around 15 to 30 minutes.
+- Immediately before administration take denosumab out of the refrigerator and leave it in its original container to warm up to room temperature for around 15 to 30 minutes.
 Do not warm in any other way.
 Once at room temperature, remove the grey needle cap and insert the needle under the skin of the upper thigh, abdomen, or upper arm.
 Push the plunger to inject the dose of denosumab under the skin.
 When finished, click the green safety guard into place (there is no need to replace the grey needle cap).
 Dispose of the used needle immediately in an approved sharps container.

-- keep denosumab in the refrigerator.
-Once taken out of the refrigerator, use within 14 days.
+- Keep denosumab in the refrigerator.
+Once it has been taken out of the refrigerator, use it within 14 days.
 Do not shake denosumab vigorously.

 - Denosumab usually needs to be taken alongside calcium and vitamin D supplements.
 Make sure you take your supplements as directed and talk to your doctor or pharmacist if you are unsure about what supplements to take.

 - Make sure you have a dental check-up before you start denosumab.
 Talk to both your dentist and doctor if you require dental surgery or tooth extraction and you have been administered denosumab.
 Keep good oral hygiene and get regular dental check-ups while you are being given denosumab.
 Report any oral symptoms such as tooth pain, jaw pain, loose teeth, or mouth ulcers to your doctor while you are being administered denosumab.